Phase-1 trade deal with US 'addressed' mutual concerns, 'good' for both sides: China

 "I hope the US side will treat fairly Chinese companies and their regular trade and investment activities, and give support to the collaboration between enterprises, research institutes, and schools and colleges of the two countries as it will help enhance mutual trust and cooperation between us," he said.
 Significantly the text of Xi's letter was released by the White House and not by the Chinese official media.

 According to analysts, with relentless pro-democracy protests in Hong Kong and increasing strategic competition with the US on many fronts, China has agreed for some intrusive mechanism to enforce the deal.
-Also much to the chagrin of Beijing, America's 25 percent tariff on USD 360 billion worth of Chinese product stays.
+Also much to the chagrin of Beijing, America's 25 per cent tariff on USD 360 billions worth of Chinese products stays.
 Trump launched the trade war with China in 2018, demanding Beijing to reduce the massive trade deficit, which was USD 375.6 billion in 2017.

 "China and the US eventually signed the phase one trade agreement.
-The hard-fought agreement should be cherished by both sides," the Global Times said in its editorial on Thursday.
+The hard-fought agreement should be cherished by both sides," the Global Times said in its editorial.
 The editorial noted that though a huge uncertainty remains, which might make it difficult for China and the US to reach a comprehensive trade deal, "the preliminary agreement will enlighten both sides' further efforts".

 Xinhua in its commentary piece said the deal shows that the two sides are looking for "a more reasonable approach" to managing their differences.
 However, it warned that the deal should only be considered "a good start" to address a dispute that is "long-term, complicated and arduous".
 The People's Daily, the official media of the ruling Communist Party of China, struck a hopeful note, stating that the bilateral trade relationship "is now standing at a new starting point".